physicsbb/BookOfPhysics/_sources/Portfolio/portfolioLong.md

 ##### Rocking Curve Analysis for AlGaN:
 The following description of Rocking Curve specifically addresses AlGaN only:

-The Full-Width-Half-Max (FWHM) of the rocking curve in an $\omega$ scan tells you the crystal quality.
+The Full-Width-Half-Max (FWHM) of the rocking curve for (002) plane and (102) plane in an $\omega$ scan tells you the crystal quality.
 The same spread has some correspondance to the spread of the Reciprocal Space Map, which indicates relaxed lattice, and its mosaicity (how ordered the crystal lattice is macroscopically speaking) can be poor.
 In other words, if the FWHM of the bell peak is narrow, the crystal quality could be decent, which is an indication of decent mosaicity.

 #### Atomic Force Microscopy:
 Atomic Force Microscopy is used to characterize surface morphology of crystals.
 It provides another perspective on the roughness of the crystal.
 It is capable of analyzing the epitaxial layers' surfaces.
 AFM pictures can be interesting and simply entertaining to look at, because the pictures are at a micron scale ($10^{-6}$ or $\mu m$)